fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 ## Rationale

-These opcodes provide a way to ensure that individual inputs transfer their value to specified addresses, allowing them to send to P2SH and related addresses that have spending constraints.
+This opcode provides a way to ensure that individual inputs transfer their value to specified addresses, allowing them to send to P2SH and related addresses that have spending constraints.
 This allows for covenants and prescribed sequences of transactions.

-The ability to limit the fee that an input can contribute sets limits to the amount of funds an attacker can drain from a victim's bitcoin vault.
-The fee is proportional to a calculation of recent median fee-rates so that a transaction output's maximum fee can scale as the network changes.
-If median fee rates rise, the owner still wants the ability to place a reasonable fee on the transaction so its spendable in a reasonable amount of time.
-If the median fee rates go down, the limit also scales down to limit the damage a griefer could do.
-The assumption is that median fees will scale primarily with change in purchasing power of bitcoin and not with changing network congestion (which might offer an attacker the opportunity to perform a more damaging grief attack).

 The ability to set the `sampleWindowFactor` to options from 6 blocks to 3000 blocks is to give the owner the ability to choose, basically, how much of a rush they think they might be in.
 If they are generally going to want transactions to go through quickly during network congestion spikes, they'll want a shorter sample-window so they can set their fee higher.
 However, this also allows a griefer to set a higher fee during network congestion spikes.
 A longer sample window would be a more accurate measure of general fee rates, but the limit might not be high enough to allow fast confirmation times during congested network conditions.

-Using a `feeFactor` to specify multiples of powers of two for the fee contribution limit assumes that finer-grained fee limit specification is unnecessary.
-The feeFactor is a two's compliment number so it can be negative in order to specify fractional multiples if they want to for some reason.

 Note also that this design solves the half-spend problem without restricting things like the number of inputs (as op_ctv does).
 The half-spend problem is a potential problem with covenants where certain types of constraints have loopholes if multiple outputs with the same constraints are used.
 For example, if you had a constraint saying "the transaction spending this output must send at least 1 bitcoin to address A", if you spent the outputs individually address A would receive at least 1 bitcoin for each transaction.
 However, if you create a transaction using multiple outputs with that same constraint, the constraint would be met by sending 1 bitcoin to address A, even if dozens of outputs are used.
 This would mean an attacker could potentially either steal funds, or maybe just grief the victim by spending those bitcoins as fees.
 Either way, not ideal.
 OP_CD solves the half-spend problem by ensuring that the constraints of all outputs are summed up and validated.
 There is no combination of outputs where the intuitive meaning of the OP_CD constrains would be violated.

 OP_CD is defined as a check-and-verify opcode rather than pushing 1 or 0 on the stack because that would conceptually allow the execution of an output's script to be affected by the scripts of other outputs.
 That would add complexity that is almost certainly unacceptable.
 As currently defined, the interactions between outputs that OP_CD allows can only result in the transaction being declared invalid, rather than changing any execution behavior of the scripts.

-The `averageFeeRate` is used to calculate the maximum fee contribution of an output rather than the median fee so that a change in the average bytes-per-transaction over time doesn't skew the calculations of fee limits.

 The opcode has several cases where it reverts to OP_SUCCESSx semantics (or OP_NOPx semantics in the case of the traditional script version).
 This is done rather than defining it as failure so that future soft-forks can redefine these semantics.